-Meeting room reservations can be made by request to Sylvia Anderson or Kris Bell, by phone or email.
+Meeting room reservations can be made by request to Joanne Kuntz, by phone, or email, or in person.
 They will need date, start and end times, and approximate attendance.

 7.9.
 PROFESSIONAL TRAVEL

 Graduate students may have the opportunity or need to travel in support of their research or professional development.
 For travel that is supported by a university account number, policies and procedures exist for travel planning and reimbursement of expenses.
 Graduate students should discuss and obtain approval for such travel from their major professor.